pi-engine/pi/doc/readme.txt

 Xoops/Pi Engine (The Engine, hereafter) is a role oriented modularized framework, an application development engine for web and mobile, designed as the next generation of XOOPS.
-The Engine is released under a New BSD License and the project is intended to promote a sustainable ecosystem that benefits all contributors and users in technology and business.
+The Engine is released under a New BSD License and the project is intended to promote a sustainable ecosystem that benefits all contributors and users.

 Selected features and practices:
 1. Modularization for functionality and applications
 2. Components for basic libraries and services for fundamental system functions
 3. Theming for presentation and appearance
-4. Templating for design friendly
+4. Design-friendly templating
 5. DevOps oriented architecture